suriyun-production/mmorpg-kit-docs/docs/pages/000-changelog.md

+## 1.54f (2020-04-28)
+- Improve mobile controllers.
+- Make `GM Commands` class to be scriptable object to make it switchable, other developers may crate class which extends from `BaseGMCommands` class and implement an functions (Can see `DefaultGMCommands` as example).
+Then can set created data to `Game Instance` → `Gm Commands`.
+- Fix wrong ally/enemy detection logics, which make it find ally/enemy incorrectly.
+- Implement system chat channel, GM players can enter chat by command: `/s {message}`.
+Other player will see message without sender name.
+- Add "use button" events to `UICharacterItem` class.
+- Improve `PlayerCharacterController`.
+Now, while `wasdLockAttackTarget` is `FALSE` it will turn to enemy when press attack or use skill.
+And it won't clear selected target when press movement keys (WASD), it will deselect target when distance to target more than `wasdClearTargetDistance` value.
+- Move an events variables to (`BaseCharacterEntity_Events.cs`, `BasePlayerCharacterEntity_Events.cs`) to make it easier to find an events to implement with dev extensions or other classes.

 ## 1.54e (2020-04-16)
 - Add `isAttackBuilding` option to `MonsterActivityComponent`, If this is `TRUE`, monster will attacks buildings.
 - Add `isAggressiveWhileSummonerIdle` option to `MonsterActivityComponent`, If this is `TRUE`, monster will attacks targets while its summoner still idle.